julianalert/expedition37/METADATA_IMPLEMENTATION_SUMMARY.md

 # Complete Metadata Implementation Summary

-This document provides a comprehensive overview of all metadata implementations across the Expedition37 travel website.
+This document provides a comprehensive overview of all metadata implementations across the Detour travel website.

 ## 🎯 Overview